Everything developers need to know about Bat Surveys in 2021

 What is a Bat Survey?
 On this page, you can find all the information you’re ever likely to need to know about bat surveys and what happens next.
 And if for some reason you don’t, our friendly bat consultants are available to answer your questions.
 A great place to start learning is the video below by Robert Oates, Managing Director of Arbtech.

-Questions like “what happens to my planning application if I have bats?” are asked of our team on a daily basis by people just like you, all across the UK.
+Questions like ‘what happens to my planning application if I have bats?’ are asked of our team on a daily basis by people just like you, all across the UK.

 First, some background – what is it that defines a bat roost?

 In the UK, we have 17 different bat species that breed here and they are all protected by law.
 Bats live in places referred to as roosts.
-When we talk about a roost, we are referring to the “feeding or resting place” of a bat.
+When we talk about a roost, we are referring to the feeding or resting place of a bat.

-Bats also have different requirements for their roosts at different times of the year, so they will often move around to find a roost that suits them and occupy multiple sites throughout the year.
+The type of bat – crevice or void dwelling – will generally dictate the roost type.
+For example, depending on the type of bat, the suitable roost could be on the interior or exterior of a tree or an existing building.
+Bats also have different requirements for their roosts at different times of the year, so they will often move around to find new roosts that suit them and occupy multiple sites throughout the year.

 When can bat surveys be done?

-To illustrate this point: it is much easier to mitigate for a single pipistrelle male—common throughout the UK—using your site as an occasional summer roost than say, a large maternity colony of a rarer species of bat.
+Obviously, it is not possible in most cases to propose bat mitigation for habitat loss if, for example, the species of bat, the population numbers, and the roost’s significance is unknown.
+To illustrate this point: it is much easier to mitigate for a single pipistrelle male – common throughout the UK – using your site as an occasional summer roost than, say, a large maternity colony of a rarer species of bat.

-What does a bat survey cost in 2021?
+What does a bat survey cost in 2023?

 Bat Surveys and the Law – How are Bats Protected?

-The take home point is that if you’re planning to impact upon buildings, trees and or other potential roosting sites in the course of your development, however insignificant the impact may seem, you have a legal obligation to avoid disturbing bats as you do so.
+The take home point is that if you’re planning to impact upon buildings, trees and/or other potential roosting sites in the course of your development, however insignificant the impact may seem, you have a legal obligation to avoid disturbing bats as you do so.

-Natural England and DEFRA bat protection and licences
+Natural England and DEFRA Bat Protection and Licences

-Our Expert’s legislation summary for UK species
+Our Expert’s Legislation Summary for UK species

 Current bat protection laws make it illegal to:

-- Intentionally kill, injure or capture bats
+- Deliberately kill, injure or capture bats

 - Damage, destroy or obstruct access to bat roosts